mattcarlotta/react-starter-kit/README.md

-## Webpack FullStack Boilerplate
+## Webpack SSR Boilerplate

 ![cvU2GRX.png](https://i.imgur.com/cvU2GRX.png)

-Note: This a M.E.R.N.
-(Mongo, Express, React, NodeJS) fullstack boilerplate!
-A React only boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/master">master</a> branch or a React Hot Loaded boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/hotloaded">hotloaded</a> branch.
+Note: This a SSR (Server Side Rendering) boilerplate!
+A React only boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/master">master</a> branch or a React Hot Loaded boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/hotloaded">hotloaded</a> branch, or a fullstack M.E.R.N boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/fullstack">fullstack</a> branch.

 ## Table of contents